Errata Policy · Corrections

-If a published verdict or verification report contains a factual error — a wrong citation, a miscalculated score, a misattributed source — we correct it.
-This page explains how.
+If a published verdict or verification report contains a factual error—a wrong citation, a miscalculated score, a misattributed source—we correct it.
+Publicly.
+With a dated log entry.
+No quiet edits.
+This page explains exactly how.

 What counts as an error

-An errata-eligible error is a factual mistake in a published verdict or report that was false at the time of signing — based on information that was available and accessible to a reasonable analyst applying the Sentinel protocol.
-The following five types qualify:
+An errata-eligible error is a factual mistake in a published verdict or report that was false at the time of signing—based on information that was available and accessible to a reasonable analyst applying QUAD.
+Five types qualify:

 A cited source does not exist, does not contain the attributed claim, or the cited figure appears in a different context than stated.
 This includes AI hallucinations that passed the source verification gate.